hernad/odoo_l10n-bosnia/README.md

 Odoo Bosnian Localization
 ==========================

-This repository hosts official Bosnian localization provided by OCA.
+This repository hosts localization for Bosnia and Herzegovina.
-It extends Odoo functionalities to be usable in Bosnia.